-Some "Shade Plants" Can Take More Sunlight Than You Think
+Some "Shade Plants" Can Take Some Sun

 Many shade plants can take quite a bit of sun, provided that they are watered adequately.
-I have witnessed beautiful displays of the annual, impatiens growing in relatively sunny areas.
-Usually associated with shady spots, impatiens will thrive in partial sun; watering requirements will obviously rise in such a location.
+Beautiful displays of the annual impatiens have grown in relatively sunny areas.
+Usually associated with shady spots, impatiens will still thrive in partial sun, as long as their watering requirements are met in the given location.
 The same holds true for some of the other annuals usually found at garden centers in the shade section, such as wax begonias.

 Bleeding heart is a medium-sized perennial; if you need something shorter, you could grow Vinca minor.
 Or if you do not mind a foliage plant (as opposed to a type grown for its flowers) for your North-facing wall, try that long-time favorite perennial, the hosta plant.
-An example of a fairly short type is 'Patriot' hosta.
+An example of a fairly short type is 'patriot' hosta.
 Increased sunlight changes their leaf colors, but hostas would still be a good low-growing ground cover for your north side.

 Shrubs and Vines for Shade

-If you wish to grow larger plants against a North-facing wall, you have a narrower variety of choices, but still plenty (unless you are really fussy).
+If you wish to grow larger plants against a north-facing wall, you have a narrower variety of choices, but still plenty (unless you are really fussy).
 Do note, however, that Northerners seeking a perennial climbing vine that blooms nicely, is well-behaved, and does well in a shady area will not have many plants from which to choose.
 Climbing hydrangea (which is variously classified as a vine or a shrub) is probably your best bet.

 You have a greater number of options with shrubs.
-Yew bushes are a classic choice for shade.
-But they do not offer a floral display.
+Yew bushes are a classic choice for shade, but they do not offer a floral display.
 If you want flowering shrubs, be aware that, while some tolerate shade, they may not blossom as profusely in a spot with low light levels.